-- Amount of honorarium may include payment for services along with amount intended to cover travel expenses. - Amount for services (honorarium) may be paid and expenses reimbursed with appropriate receipts.
-Payment of honorarium and expenses must be requested at same time and on same payment request, the Check Request Form.
+- Each honorarium activity should typically not be greater than \$5,000 unless a special exception has been granted by the Purchasing Department.
+Honorarium payments are processed as a direct expense and are not initiated through the BuzzMart requisition process. - Amount of honorarium may include payment for services along with amount intended to cover travel expenses. - Amount for services (honorarium) may be paid and expenses reimbursed with appropriate receipts and documentation.
+Payment of honorarium and expenses must be requested at same time on the Honorarium Request Form